Ministers' Kids Spill the Beans on TikTok

 Chris Whitty’s abuse from a 15-year-old wasn’t the only political event of note to play out on TikTok this week.
 Guido wonders how many of his SW1 readers could answer these questions:

 TikTok is fast becoming fertile ground for political events and news, as Guido proved when Michael Gove’s secretive forced self-isolation was revealed by his own offspring.
-At some point, however, poltician’s Gen Z children will become adults, and the press will be on the hunt for their stories.
+At some point poltician’s Gen Z children will become adults, and the press will be on the hunt for their stories.
 Politicians may want to take advantage of their home working and start monitoring their young family-members’ social media output…